IBMPredictiveAnalytics/STATS_WEIGHTED_KAPPA/README.md

 # STATS_WEIGHTED_KAPPA
+## Weighted kappa statistic using linear or quadratic weights
-## Provides the weighted version of Cohen's kappa for two raters, using either linear or quadratic weights, as well as confidence interval and test statistic.
+Provides the weighted version of Cohen's kappa for two raters, using either linear or quadratic weights, as well as confidence interval and test statistic.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 19 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

 ---
 Installation intructions